spiral/docs/http/csrf.md

 > To protect againt all the HTTP verbs use `Spiral\Csrf\Middleware\StrictCsrfFirewall`.

 ## Usage
-Once the protection is activated you must sign every request with the token available via PSR-7 attribute `csrfToken`.
+Once the protection is activated, you must sign every request with the token available via PSR-7 attribute `csrfToken`.

 To receive this token in the controller or view: